Amazon Artifact and Amazon Organizations

 For information about the permissions needed to enable trusted access, see Permissions required to enable trusted access.

-You can enable trusted access using only the Organizations tools.
+You can only enable trusted access using the Organizations tools.

 You can enable trusted access by using either the Amazon Organizations console, by running a Amazon CLI command, or by calling an API operation in one of the Amazon SDKs.